 History - construction and ownership

-The 77,000-ton, 1,870-passenger cruise ship was built for the Royal Caribbean’s Celebrity Cruises company, renamed to "Celebrity Galaxy" in 2008 and joined TUI fleet in 2009 after an extensive drydock refit.
-The vessel entered Marella Cruises fleet in 2017.
+The 1900-passenger ship was built for the Royal Caribbean’s Celebrity Cruises company, renamed to "Celebrity Galaxy" in 2008 and joined TUI fleet in 2009 after an extensive drydock refit.
+The vessel entered Marella's fleet in 2017.
 Mein Schiff 1 was one of TUI's two oldest Century-class vessels - followed by Mein Schiff 2 (former "Celebrity Mercury", in 2018 renamed Mein Schiff Herz) and Celebrity Century (now Marella Explorer 2).

-The Explorer joins Marella Cruises fleet as the 3rd vessel transferred from other RCCL-owned fleets.
-It was preceed by Marella Discovery (2015, former Splendour of the Seas) and Marella Discovery 2 (2017, former Legend of the Seas) and followed by TUI Explorer 2 (2018, the old Mein Schiff 2).
+The Explorer joined Marella Cruises fleet as the 3rd vessel transferred from other RCCL-owned fleets.
+It was preceded by Marella Discovery (2015, former Splendour of the Seas) and Marella Discovery 2 (2017, former Legend of the Seas) and followed by TUI Explorer 2 (2018, the old Mein Schiff 2).

 Marella Explorer features a new-for-the-fleet kids pool, an innovative entertainment program, 10 dining venues.
-Another fleet-first for Marella Cruises is the tasting menu-type restaurant in one of the brand new yet-unnamed venues, described as "an intimate space, suited for couples or friends."
+Another first for Marella Cruises is the tasting menu-type restaurant in one of the brand new yet-unnamed venues, described as "an intimate space, suited for couples or friends".

-The Indigo flagship bar is ship's focal point.
-A new high-end London style drinking venue named Aperitif links Kora La and Surf & Turf restaurants.
-Other features include: The Scoops ice-cream parlour with bicycle-themed quirky seating; The Lounge - another new venue with colour-changing bar and brightly-coloured piano; Umi Sushi counter; The Mediterranean dining venue with a glass roof inspired by local tavernas, housing two inclusive restaurants (pizzeria and tapas) and for-fee Hot Stone Grill.
+The Indigo flagship bar is the ship's focal point.
+A new high-end London-style drinking venue named Aperitif links Kora La and Surf & Turf restaurants.
+Other features include The Scoops ice-cream parlor with bicycle-themed quirky seating; The Lounge - another new venue with a color-changing bar and brightly-colored piano; Umi Sushi counter; The Mediterranean dining venue with a glass roof inspired by local tavernas, housing two inclusive restaurants (pizzeria and tapas) and for-fee Hot Stone Grill.

-Marella Explorer has a total of 962 cabins, around 40% of which have private balconies.
-All cabins are with individual air-conditioning, wardrobes, flat TV, hairdryer, tea and coffee-making facilities, en-suite bathrooms.
-The accommodations consist of:
+Of all Marella Explorer staterooms (962 total), ~40% have private steop-out balconies.
+All cabins are with individual air-conditioning, wardrobes, smart HDTV, hairdryer, tea-coffee-making facilities, en-suite bathrooms.
+Accommodation types include: